-Jamila Rice is an Organizer at Californians for Justice in Long Beach.
+Jamila Rice is an Organizer at Californians for Justice in Fresno.
 She is a recent Political Science graduate of Tuskegee University in Tuskegee, AL. In 2018 she graduated Magna Cum Laude and earned several disciplinary distinctions.
 During her tenure at Tuskegee she was involved in the University Ambassador Program, she served as the Student Government Association Judicial Advisor for the 2017-2018 school year, was a member of Pi Sigma Alpha Political Science Honor Society, a third-year New Student Orientation Leader, president of the Bioethics Debate Team and a member of the President’s Men and Women Leadership Panel.
 All while working as a work-study interpreter for Tuskegee Institute National Historic Site and owning a custom tea business called Beautiful Tea.

 During the summer of 2016 Jamila was a George Washington Carver Intern at Iowa State University where she conducted research on ways to assist migrant and seasonal farm workers in agricultural emergencies while also developing and disseminating 4-H material to youth in Iowa ages 7 through 12.